 Why not give share ownership right away?

 Bear with us on this one, as it requires a slightly technical answer…

 Share ownership requires companies to keep a share register.
 The level of detail and complexity of this register depends on the type of company.
 It is far easier to maintain a share register for a Public Limited Company (PLC) than it is for a Private Limited Company (Ltd).
 We have sought legal advice on this and have found out that it would be a logistical nightmare to maintain a share register to the required standards for a large number of customers, as a Limited company.
 The bureaucracy would be colossal.
 We want to be able to focus on you, our customers – on the way we serve you and involve you, not on maintaining large complicated and bureaucratic data bases.
 The world doesn’t need another bureaucracy!
 In three years’ time we can change our legal structure which will allow us to give you shares in a simpler way – the structure and share details will be determined at a later date.
 But… put an X in your diary – this is the time we will be sending out invitations for a fantastic party where we will hand out or first shares for free to our valued, loyal customers.

 That would have been our first choice.
 But, it turns out you need to have traded as a Private Limited Company for two years and have £50,000 of issued share capital to become a PLC.
 So we can’t do it just yet but will have to wait a couple of years in order to qualify.

 Are you Green?

-We will provide 100% renewable electricity.
-Gas is a bit more complicated than electricity.
-We are committed to all round green energy and will work towards fully green gas too, although it will take a bit longer.
+Yup!
+We offer 100% renewable electricity only.
+Gas is a bit more complicated and expensive than electricity but we are committed to all round green energy when we have the resources.

 Are you providing business energy?